Code-for-All/civicpatterns.org/patterns/fuck-it-ship-it.md

 ---
 layout: catalog
 title: Fuck It Ship It
+tagline: >
-tagline: Publish your prototype as soon as possible, instead of trying to build a full product.
+    Publish your prototype as soon as possible, instead of trying to build a full product.
 category: Delivery
+tags:
+    - workflow
+    - tech
 related:
     - Don't Boil The Ocean
     - Launch Without A Home Page
     - Launching Is Just The Start
 featured: true
 ---